Mueller OK’d to probe alleged Manafort, Russia collusion

-WASHINGTON (AP) — Deputy Attorney General Rod Rosenstein has empowered the Justice Department’s special counsel to investigate allegations that President Donald Trump’s former campaign chairman colluded with the Russian government.
+WASHINGTON (AP) — Deputy Attorney General Rod Rosenstein explicitly authorized the Justice Department’s special counsel to investigate allegations that President Donald Trump’s former campaign chairman colluded with the Russian government, according to a court filing late Monday night.

-That detail is revealed in a court document filed late Monday by special counsel Robert Mueller defending the scope of his investigation.
+Special counsel Robert Mueller’s team of prosecutors included that detail in a memo defending the scope of their investigation, which so far has resulted in criminal charges against 19 people and three Russian companies.

-Paul Manafort, who led the Trump campaign for parts of 2016, has challenged Mueller’s authority and asked a judge to dismiss an indictment against him.
+Paul Manafort, who led the Trump campaign for several months in 2016, has challenged Mueller’s authority and asked a judge to dismiss an indictment charging him with crimes including money laundering conspiracy and false statements.
+He said Mueller, who was assigned to investigate potential coordination between Russia and the Trump campaign, overstepped his bounds by charging him for conduct that occurred years before the 2016 presidential election.

-But in its court filing, Mueller disclosed a memo from last August in which Rosenstein specified allegations that were within the scope of his investigation.
+But in their new filing, prosecutors revealed that Rosenstein — who appointed Mueller — wrote a memo last August that outlined the scope of Mueller’s appointment.

 Most Read Nation & World Stories